 These terrestrial volcanic and impact records remain invaluable for our understanding of these processes throughout our Solar System, since these are our primary source of first hand knowledge on volcanic landform formation and modification as well as the three-dimensional structural and lithological character of impact craters.
 Impact cratering, for example, is the dominant geological process on the Moon, asteroids, and moons of Mars.

 FINESSE is funded by a grant from NASA’s Solar System Exploration Research Virtual Institute (SSERVI) and gratefully acknowledges this institute for its on-going support.
-The FINESSE team would also like to thank the Idaho Space Grant Consortium, the Louisiana Space Grant Consortium, the Indiana Space Grant Consortium, the University of Western Ontario, the Canadian Space Agency, the National Park Service, and Craters of the Moon National Monument & Preserve for their continued collaboration and support.
+The FINESSE team would also like to thank the Idaho Space Grant Consortium, the Louisiana Space Grant Consortium, the Indiana Space Grant Consortium, the University of Western Ontario, Laval University, the Canadian Space Agency, the National Park Service, and Craters of the Moon National Monument & Preserve for their continued collaboration and support.